mkhaled87/CSCI5854_lab/README.md

 You need first to have Python 3.5+ installed.
 You need also the python package installer (pip).
-Then, install the following required python packages:
+Then, install the following required python packages: Arcade and Parglare.
+Start a terminal window and run:

 ``` bash
 $ pip install arcade parglare
 ```